dustinpfister/hexo_sitesource/source/_posts/hexo-sitemap-automation.md

 layout: post
 categories: hexo
 id: 16
-updated: 2017-05-02 15:49:06
+updated: 2017-9-30 18:37:20
-version: 1.0
+version: 1.1
 ---

 I have been looking for a good solution for automating the process of maintaining my sitemap with my [hexo](https://hexo.io/) site.
 As I keep adding more content, and the site continues to grow, having a sitemap is going to just become yet even more important than it is to begin with.
-I have writen a post on sitemaps before a few days ago, but I just cover what they are, and why they are important, and how to put one together manually.
+I have written a post on sitemaps before a few days ago, but I just cover what they are, and why they are important, and how to put one together manually.
 In this post I will write about the current solution I am using to automate the process of maintaining a sitemap called [hexo-generator-sitemap](https://github.com/hexojs/hexo-generator-sitemap).

 <!-- more -->